fLanKer42/dataEngineerProject/README.md

 ### index.py calls the following scripts in the following order:
 1. createDatabaseTable.py
+2. fetchLinksToExcelsFromRbi.py
-2. fetch.py
+3. fetch.py
-3. readXL.py
+4. readXL.py
-4. deleteXL.py
+5. deleteXL.py
-5. addDataToDatabase.py
+6. addDataToDatabase.py

 ### createDatabaseTable.py
 Creates a table in the database

+### fetchLinksToExcelsFromRbi.py
+Fetches the links to the .xlsx files from RBI website

 ### fetch.py
 Fetches the data from RBI website and stores it in a .xlsx file